How to Efficiently Count Prime Numbers

 This article will resolve

-The definition of a prime number is simple: if a number can only be divided by 1 and itself, then it is a prime number.
+The definition of a prime number looks very simple: if a number can only be divided by 1 and itself, then this number is a prime.

-Although the definition is easy, not many people can write efficient algorithms about primes.
+But even though the definition is simple, not many people can write efficient algorithms related to primes.

 // return the number of prime numbers in the interval [2, n)